CaseyShimata/quizGeneratorAI/server/src/intelligentQuery/README.md

 - Valid enum values
 - Example inputs
 - Common options
+- Nested field awareness

 ### How It Works

 1. **User makes initial request**: "list addresses"
 2. **System enters conversational mode**: Asks about optional parameters
 3. **User provides parameters**: "filter by city like West"
+4. **System validates and transforms**: Checks schema, preserves valid nested structures
-4. **System asks for more**: "Would you like pagination?
-I can show 10, 50, or all"
+5. **System asks for more if needed**: "Would you like pagination?"
-5. **User can skip or specify**: "show 10 per page"
+6. **User can skip or specify**: "show 10 per page"
-6. **System executes**: Once user is satisfied or all required params collected
+7. **System executes**: With validated, schema-compliant parameters

 ### Benefits